 The government has agreed to protect the rights of EU nationals and their family members living in the UK by 31 October 2019, even in the event of a “no-deal”.
 The EU Settlement Scheme will continue to run, but only for those in the UK by 31 October 2019 and not 31 December 2020 as it would if we left with a deal.

 1. Parental leave and pay

-UK maternity leave and pay rights are more generous than the EU rights and were implement by the UK first.
+UK maternity leave and pay rights are more generous than the EU rights and were implemented by the UK first.
 As they are purely domestic, they will stay.
 As will the right to shared parental leave and the right to request flexible working.

-Although a full repeal is unlikely, there may be some aspects of the right to paid holiday that the government may want to amend.
+Although a full repeal is unlikely, there may be some aspects of the right to a paid holiday that the government may want to amend.
 Such rights as the right to accrue holiday pay whilst on sick leave could be changed, which is often unpopular with employers.
-As is the right to holiday pay that represents all aspects of an employees pay (such as bonus and commission), not just their basic pay.
+As is the right to holiday pay that represents all aspects of an employee’s pay (such as bonus and commission), not just their basic pay.